sbc100/webports/README.txt

 build and copy the binary library and developer header files into your Native Client SDK.

+The scripts require that centain tools are present in the host system.
+You will need at least these (but probably more):
+- autoconf, automake
+- pkg-config
+- gettext
+- libglib2.0-dev >= 2.26.0 (if you want to build nacl-glib)

 Before you can use the Makefile in this directory, you must set the NACL_SDK_ROOT environment variable to top directory of a version of the Native Client SDK (the directory containing toolchain/).